-- So, if we add junior to tranche, we would get the meaning of lowermost tranche of a security.
-That means when we talk about junior tranche, we talk about lowest tranche.
+- So, if we add junior to tranche, we would get the meaning of the lowermost tranche of security.
+That means when we talk about junior tranche; we talk about the lowest tranche.

 This lowest tranche is the riskiest.
 And at the same time, it pays the highest rate of interest as it accepts the most risk.